Penultimate-Panacea/Appalachen-Notes/Cog Communicator.md

-Bonus Action to change channel
+Bonus Action to change channel , unknown range , broadcast on a channel only

 Channel 1 -- Global
 Channel 7 -- Gannister